pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/customize.md

  - For iOS, https://developers.google.com/maps/documentation/ios-sdk/get-api-key

 ### Media/File Storage
 Just like text messages, mesibo allows you to send and receive any arbitrary file (image, video, doc, etc) in real-time.
-Sending and receiving file is no different from sending and receiving text message.
+Sending and receiving file is no different from sending and receiving text messages.
 All an application has to do is to first upload the file to a server and then send the URL and thumbnail [optional] using mesibo in real-time.
 The receiver then downloads it using that URL.
 This out-of-band mechanism ensures that no real-time messages are blocked waiting for a large file to be uploaded or downloaded.

 Mesibo Messenger offers you the flexibility to store all files on your own servers including private servers or cloud services like Amazon Web Services, Google Cloud Storage, Microsoft Azure, etc. All you have to do is to configure the upload and download URL.